ga-wdi-lessons/react-continued/readme.md

 In our app, `query` is needed to keep track of what is going on in the search box, as well as to make the actual query.

-This request will return the movies to the same component which managed the query, so `movies` should be managed by the same component.
+This request will return the shows to the same component which managed the query, so `shows` should be managed by the same component.

 Finally, we have our `hasSearched` flag which we know to set when we make the request, so these should all live in the same place.